-The Hartford tops our list for general liability insurance in Connecticut, delivering a balance of affordable rates and quality service.
+The Hartford tops our list for the best general liability insurance providers in Connecticut, delivering a balance of affordable rates and quality service.
 NEXT and Nationwide are alternatives, both excelling in customer satisfaction.

 General Liability Insurance in Connecticut